 1.FreshLMS: is your dream Whitelabel and re-brandable platform where all your other resources come together.
 With the amount of autonomy and flexibility we provide over your custom website and custom domains, you can create your dream, personalized course.
 We’re talking integration of custom course structures, payment methods, lesson designs, control over interactions, pricing, and much more!
 Pricing is another positive of FreshLMS over online teaching marketplaces that have templatized course structures, marketing plans, and pricing structures.

 2.Canva: is Photoshop for non-designers.
 It can help you design everything from logos to presentations with ease.
-Canva has various templates that will mean much lesser aesthetic efforts from you.
+Canva has various templates that will mean much lesser aesthetic effort from you.
 If you invest in a paid version, you will have access to more than double the number of amazing templates, fonts, 100GB storage, priority support, and much more.

 3.Prezi: Forget Microsoft PowerPoint, Keynote, and Slides, Prezi is where professional creators make presentations.
 It provides excellent video, design, and conversational presentation services.